angspos/ai-augmented-learning/README.md

 A personal experiment in using agentic AI as a study partner — with guardrails.

 This repo is the knowledge system I built for **UW CSE 163 (Intermediate Data Programming)**.
-It pairs an Obsidian knowledge graph with a scope-constrained agentic AI (Claude), governed by a project spec (`CLAUDE.md`) that tells the AI how to behave: stay inside the course, cite every claim, follow my note conventions, and update the vault as I learn.
+It pairs an Obsidian knowledge wiki (also called the VAULT) with a scope-constrained agentic AI (Claude), governed by a project spec (`CLAUDE.md`) that tells the AI how to behave: stay inside the course, cite every claim, follow my note conventions, and update the vault as I learn.

-The interesting part is the **system design** — the constraints that make the AI verifiable instead of vibes-based.

 ---

 ## Origin

 At **Boeing Defense** and **Boeing Space**, I built onboarding wikis for new engineers.
-In environments defined by legacy systems and proprietary information, a centralized knowledge hub compresses weeks of tribal knowledge into something a newcomer can actually navigate.
+In environments defined by legacy systems and proprietary information, a centralized knowledge hub/wiki compresses weeks of tribal knowledge into something a newcomer can actually navigate.

-By Spring 2026, UW had given the green light to AI in coursework, and employers were shifting from permitting AI to *requiring and tracking* its use.
-Fluency with **agentic AI** was becoming a baseline expectation.
-I decided to treat agentic AI the same way — not as an oracle, but as a colleague working from an authoritative knowledge base.
+By Spring 2026, UW had given the green light to AI in coursework, and employers are shifting from permitting AI to *requiring and tracking* its use.
+Fluency with **agentic AI** is becoming a baseline expectation.
+I decided to treat agentic AI the same way — not as an oracle, but as a colleague working from an authoritative knowledge base (aka the VAULT).

 I built on Andrej Karpathy's [**LLM Wiki**](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f) pattern, adding two things: